 Are you getting enough sleep, do you suffer with insomnia?
 Did you know we are one of the most ‘sleep deprived’ countries in the world??
 Lack of sleep can affect our mental health and general health so much, you may not realize.
 Most of us at some point in our lives will be affected by broken sleep or insomnia.
-I have some factors that you may want to consider and tips that may improve your sleep:
+Ongoing sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.
+Sleep deficiency also increases the risk of obesity. … Sleep also affects how your body reacts to insulin, the hormone that controls your blood glucose (sugar) level.
+We should aim to get between 7 & 8 hours sleep as an adult each night.
+These tips may help:

 Make your bedroom a calm place: Make sure the temperature, lighting and sounds suit you.
 A cool dark room is usually the best option.